Creating Solutions for Women + Water

 Creating Solutions for Women + Water Treating water as a human right

 Few resources are as essential to people’s health and well-being as water; we believe clean, safe water is both an environmental issue and a basic human right.
 Water is also critical to our business—it is used to cultivate raw materials like cotton, consumed in the mills and laundries that manufacture our products and used by consumers when they wash their clothes.

 We strive to ensure that the process of making our clothes is safe for people and communities, and we’re working directly with women to help them gain access to clean, safe water.

-We are expanding the Women + Water program by partnering with the U.S. Agency for International Development (USAID) to advance the health and well-being of women touched by the apparel industry by improving access to clean water and sanitation services.
-As part of this partnership, starting in India, we will expand our P.A.C.E. program to teach safe water handling practices along with our longstanding partners CARE and the International Center for Research on Women (ICRW).
-We will also support access to clean water and sanitation with our partner Water.org, and work to ensure local water resources are managed sustainably, in partnership with the Institute for Sustainable Communities (ISC).
+In 2017, we announced a significant new partnership: a five-year collaboration with the U.S. Agency for International Development (USAID) to improve access to clean water and sanitation services for the women touched by the apparel industry.
+We are expanding our P.A.C.E. program in India to teach safe water-handling practices, alongside our longstanding partners CARE and the International Center for Research on Women (ICRW).
+We will also support access to clean water and sanitation with our partner Water.org, and we will work to manage local water resources sustainably, in partnership with the Institute for Sustainable Communities.

 The views expressed on this website reflect the opinions of Gap Inc., and are entirely our own.
 They do not necessarily reflect the opinions of the U.S. Agency for International Development (USAID) or the United States Government.
 USAID is not responsible for the accuracy of any information supplied herein.